deanwampler/spark-scala-tutorial/README.markdown

 Where the `--abbreviations` is the path to the file with book abbreviations to book names.
 It defaults to `data/abbrevs-to-names.tsv`.
 Note that the format is tab-separated values, which the script must handle correctly.

-For Hadoop, select and run [hadoop.HJoins7](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/hadoop.HJoins7.scala) in the UI, use `run-main hadoop.HJoins7` or `hex7` in the Activator shell.
+For Hadoop, run [hadoop.HJoins7](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/hadoop.HJoins7.scala) using `run-main hadoop.HJoins7` or the `hex7` alias.
 There is also a bash script [scripts/joins7.sh](https://github.com/deanwampler/spark-scala-tutorial/blob/master/scripts/joins7.sh).

 Here r yür codez: